chloenev/log/README.md

 * Near Me - I like this one!

 #### Near Me
 I thought this was a cool widget!
-You can set a
 ![image](https://github.com/chloenev/log/assets/146447252/3708a809-8d47-4e1a-9985-c1fda100666a)